jessiejalca/scrimba-react/README.md

 A static React app which only functions as a simple business card webpage.

 ## [Solo Project 2: Travel Journal](https://profound-torrone-57d164.netlify.app)
-A dynamic app which pulls journal entries from a mock database.
+A static app which pulls journal entries from a mock database with reusable components